Resource:

 The ROI of Customer Experience

-It’s not just about the product anymore.
+Also, it’s not just about the product anymore.
 Customers shape their attitudes and behaviors toward companies based on the totality of their experiences with a brand, including support and other interactions they have.
 Indeed, customers base their purchasing decisions on a variety of factors, including recommendations, previous experiences with a brand, and current needs.
-Why is it, then, that companies are still measuring their performance based on outdated productcentric metrics like units sold per quarter or by region?
-New Economy leaders have figured out that the old model no longer works and they are gathering—and acting—on customer insight to drive product, campaign, and service strategies.
-They are focusing on customer metrics, such as willingness to recommend and likelihood to purchase, as drivers for business growth.
+For example, while looking for insurance product plans, customers would find the availability of insurance quote software quite helpful.
+If the insurance agent can find a state of art database that can quickly match customers with their required insurance product quickly, customer experience is sorted.
+Why is it, then, that companies are still measuring their performance based on outdated product-centric metrics like units sold per quarter or by region?
+New Economy leaders have figured out that the old model no longer works and they are gathering and acting on customer insight to drive product, campaign, and service strategies.
+They are focusing on customer metrics, such as willingness to recommend and likelihood to purchase, as drivers for business growth, and looking to resources like this site to help them learn about the solutions available to them to ensure that they are able to offer the best customer experience possible.

 These actions are critical in the socially connected, always-on economy.
 When customers post about their experiences on Facebook, Twitter, or other online forums, it can have serious business consequences for companies, both positive and negative.”
 Source: Teletech